nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

       })))
     ]
     // display only the top 5 threads,
-    // sorted by mean task duration
+    // sorted by mean cycle duration
     .sort((a, b) => b[1] - a[1]).slice(0, 5)
     // render the tables
     console.clear()